Indiana School for the Deaf: New campus

-In spring 2022, the state of Indiana announced that the Indiana School for the Deaf will move to the campus of the Indiana School for the Blind and Visually Impaired.
+In spring 2022, the state of Indiana announced that the Indiana School for the Deaf would move to the campus of the Indiana School for the Blind and Visually Impaired in the 7700 block of North College Avenue in Indianapolis.
 About $225 million will be spent on new and renovated facilities for the two schools.
-They will remain separate institutions, but will be able to share some resources.
+They will remain separate institutions but will be able to share some resources.

 Academics

 ISD offers several programs ranging from infants to high school.
 They are as follows: Parent Infant Program, Preschool, Elementary, Middle School, and High School.

 The Parent Infant Program works closely with parents and their deaf or hard of hearing children from ages 0 to 3.
 When a student reaches 18 months of age, he or she can enroll at ISD as an official student.
 Preschool handles children up until Pre-Kindergarten.
 Elementary provides academics and activities for Kindergarten through 4th grade students.
 Middle school hosts grades 5 to 8, and High School hosts grades 9 through 12.